damlaalkan/SWE573/README.md

-Create Git Version | This repo wiki includes details of project in each page. | 1 Day Create Use-Cases | This repo wiki includes details of project in each page. | 2 Days Create Mocup | This repo wiki includes details of project in each page. | 2 Days
+Create Git Version | This repo wiki includes details of project in each page. | 1 Day Create Use-Cases | This repo wiki includes details of project in each page. | 2 Days Create Mocup | This repo wiki includes details of project in each page. | 2 Days Setup Environment | This repo wiki includes details of project in each page. | 3 Days